dcirne/monorepo/README.md

 ```

-## Building and Running the First Project
+## Building and Running the Anagram Python Project

 Now that you have running container with Bazel, let's build and run the first project: _anagram_.
 In the Docker shell, switch to the `anagram` directory: